tea7010/MyLearning/english/writing.md

 * Using swag in the beach was not so bad, but it is a bit pain in the neck that sand stick on the seats and matress of swag.
 Probably I will never bring swag in the beach except a campsite sits is in beach.
 * Using a swag on the beach wasn’t too bad, but it was a bit of a pain having sand stick to the seats and mattress.
 I’ll probably never bring a swag to the beach again unless the campsite itself is on the beach.

+* Listening podcasts became a habit for me, but I think I need to focus on the contents and atitude to learn something from it.
+Othrewise, the time listening podcasts in English is going to be just a background noise and won't make any help my english skills.
+* Listening to podcasts has become a habit for me, but I think I need to focus more on the content and my attitude toward learning from them.
+Otherwise, listening to English podcasts will just become background noise and won’t actually help improve my English skills.